MohammedAlaaDev/MohammedAlaaDev/README.md

 ## Hi, I'm Mohammed Alaa 👋
-A proud Muslim, React learner and student at Faculty of Engineering – Shoubra.
+React learner and student at Faculty of Engineering – Shoubra.
 I’m passionate about **Web Development** and improving at **Competitive Programming** with C++.

 ---